FarmBot-Docs/farmbot-genesis/v1.6/assembly/cables-and-tubing/z-axis-cable-carrier.md

 # Step 6: Connect the z-axis motor and encoder

-Feed the **z-axis motor and encoder cables** up through the slots in the **vertical cable carrier supports**, and then through the slot in the **z-axis motor mount**.
+Feed the **ZZ motor and encoder cables** up through the slots in the **vertical cable carrier supports**, and then through the slot in the **z-axis motor mount**.
 Then connect the cables to the motor and encoder.

 {% include gallery.html images="
 ![Connect the z motor and encoder cables](_images/connect_z_motor_cables_1.png)